How Choosing PPE Can Keep You Safe (And Why Some Don't Wear It!)

 The Role Of Everyone to Embrace PPE

 Companies can consider holding a recognition program to recognize employees who comply with safety regulations.
-This can help to encourage safety culture both on and off site.
-Planning group activities which promote safety such as an after-work trip to get everyone new safety boots can help achieve this, too.
+This can help to encourage a safety culture both on and off site.
+Planning group activities that promote safety such as an after-work trip to get everyone new safety boots can help achieve this, too.

 By embracing the role that PPE can play in your life, you can help make yourself and those around you much safer.
 Lead by example and be confident that you will go home every night injury-free.